 A business reports makes the closed world assumption.

 1.2.
-Business reports are a true and fair representation of the reporting entities business information.
+Reports are a true and fair representation of the reporting entities information.

-The objective of a business report is to provide a true and fair representation of the reporting entity which issued the business report.
+The objective of a report is to provide a true and fair representation of the reporting entity which issued the report.